-- 2/3 cup of crushed almonds
+- 2/3 cup crushed almonds

-- 3 Large Ontario Gala Apples sliced thinly
+- 3 large Ontario Gala Apples sliced thinly

-- Vanilla Custard recipe below
+- 1 x Vanilla Custard recipe below

 - 2 eggs

-- 1/4 cup of sugar
+- 1/4 cup sugar

-- 1 teaspoon of vanilla
+- 1 teaspoon vanilla

-- 2 Tablespoons of cornstarch
+- 2 Tablespoons cornstarch

-- 1/2 cup of heavy cream
+- 1/2 cup heavy cream

-- 2/3 cup of milk
+- 2/3 cup milk

-- Confectioner sugar for sprinkling optional
+- icing sugar optional

 - Preheat the oven to 400 degrees F.